mahoskye/vs-code-ssl-formatter/README.md

 This Visual Studio Code extension provides syntax highlighting, folding, and auto-completion for STARLIMS Scripting Language (SSL).

+## Disclaimer

+This extension is unofficial and not affiliated with or endorsed by Abbott Informatics or any of its subsidiaries.
+It is provided "as is" without warranty of any kind, express or implied.
+Use at your own risk.

+STARLIMS® is a registered trademark of Abbott Informatics Corporation.
+This extension is an independent project created to enhance the development experience for STARLIMS users and is not officially associated with STARLIMS or Abbott Informatics products.

 ## Features

 -   Syntax highlighting for SSL files